tjanczuk/owin/README.md

 Looing for owin?
 The project has been renamed Edge.js and moved to https://github.com/tjanczuk/edge
 ====

 Why was that done?
 The owin project started off as a way to host .NET [OWIN](http://owin.net) applications as express.js request handlers and connect middleware.
 It has since become more generic to include broader scenarios of running node.js and .NET code in-process.
-The old name no longer captured the new scope, and caused some confusion with the the actual OWIN specification.
+The old name no longer captured the new scope, and caused some confusion with the actual OWIN specification.

 ## So what is Edge.js anyway?